- About SEAS

 The ME is a two-year program requiring a thesis.
 The student is expected to spend most of the second year conducting research.

 Students are admitted to the program through the Graduate School of Arts and Sciences.
 GSAS requires online submission of applications for graduate study.
 In general, applicants must hold the BA or equivalent degree.
 GSAS considers students for admission to the fall term only.
-Applications to the Master of Engineering in CSE degree program for entry into the program in Fall 2019 will be accepted beginning September 2018.
+Applications to the Master of Engineering in CSE degree program for entry into the program in Fall 2020 will be available in September of 2019.